 Maori tribe members who had great skill in a particular craft such as woodcarving were given the title "Tohunga".
-These individuals would not only be highly skilled in their craft but also highly knowledgeable in the rituals of the craft.
+These individuals would not only be highly skilled in their craft but also very knowledgeable in the rituals of their craft.

 The indigenous inhabitants of New Zealand had no concept of land ownership.
 Land was only obtained by conquest and then had to be settled or used by the conquering tribe to truly be considered theirs.